ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 ### Multiple Statements

-It's also possible to test multiple conditions using `check/condition` as a meta array and multiple assign statements using `assign/condition` as a meta array.
+It's also possible to test multiple conditions using `check/condition` as a meta array.
+By default the validation succeeds if no statement evaluates to false.
+Additionally the Key `check/condition/eval` can be used to specify other methods of evaluation. `*` means every statement has to be true, `?` that at least 1 statement has to be true.
+For multiple assign statements use `assign/condition` as a meta array.

 ## Example